 In May 2014, the FASB issued a comprehensive new revenue recognition standard.
 The new standard allows for a full retrospective approach to transition or a modified retrospective approach.
 This guidance is effective for fiscal years and interim periods within those years beginning after December 15, 2016.
-We will adopt this guidance for the fiscal quarter ending April 29, 2017.
+In April 2015, the FASB proposed deferring the effective date to December 15, 2017 and permitting early adoptions of the standard, but not before the original effective date of December 15, 2016.
 We are currently evaluating the method of adoption we plan to use and the effect the standard is expected to have on our financial position, results of operations and cash flows.

 In April 2014, the FASB issued guidance that changes the criteria for reporting discontinued operations, as well as requiring new disclosures about discontinued operations and disposals of components of an entity that do not qualify for discontinued operations reporting.
-This guidance is effective for fiscal years beginning after December 15, 2014, with early adoption permitted for disposals that have not been reported in financial statements previously issued.
-We will adopt this guidance for the fiscal quarter ending May 2, 2015 and we do not expect the adoption will have a material impact on our condensed consolidated financial statements.
+We adopted this guidance for the fiscal quarter ending May 2, 2015.
+The adoption did not have a material impact on our consolidated financial statements.